 A typical [Excel] forecast has a half-life of no more than 25% of the forecast period.
 In other words, unless refreshed, the usefulness of the month’s sales forecast halves within a week of producing it.

-Excel will not be phased out any time soon, instead, firms are opting to use it in conjunction with cloud accounting and forecasting tools.
-Using both means you’ll be able to keep control over everything, though it’s important to remember the benefits of using the cloud for security, speed and accuracy.
+Excel will not be phased out any time soon.
+Instead, firms are opting to use it in conjunction with cloud accounting and forecasting tools.
+Using both means you’ll be able to keep control over everything.
+It’s important to remember, though, the benefits of using the cloud for security, speed and accuracy.